 Smoking - Strictly not allowed

-Minimum 3 nights at weekend.
+Minimum 2 nights.
 A 25% deposit is required to secure all bookings.

 For availability and bookings please email firstname.lastname@example.org or use our bookings calendar.